Sciences with the 2.5-meter Wide Field Survey Telescope (WFST)

 \subsubsection{Low-luminosity AGNs and IMBHs}

-Low-luminosity AGNs in dwarf galaxies is of particular interest, because they practically offer the opportunity to identify candidates of intermediate-mass black holes (IMBHs) that bridge the mass gap between SMBHs and stellar-mass BHs.
+Low-luminosity AGNs in dwarf galaxies are of particular interest because they practically offer the opportunity to identify candidates of intermediate-mass black holes (IMBHs) that bridge the mass gap between SMBHs and stellar-mass BHs.
 IMBHs in the local universe, as relics/analogs of SMBH seeds in the early universe, are essential for investigating the seed formation mechanisms and the co-evolution of BHs and galaxies.
-However, IMBHs with supportive observational evidence remain scarce to date, rending the increase of the sample size a pressing demand (see \cite{Greene2020} for a review).
+However, IMBHs with supportive observational evidence remain scarce to date, making the increase in sample size a pressing demand (see \cite{Greene2020} for a review).

 A challenge in finding low-luminosity AGNs hosted by dwarf galaxies is posed by the weak AGN signal that is easily overwhelmed by the star-forming activity when conventional methods (e.g. optical spectroscopy, X-ray or radio mapping) are employed.
 Variability proves to be an effective tool for distinguishing real AGNs from star-forming galaxies and has resulted in the discovery of a considerable number of IMBH candidates in dwarf galaxies, including star-forming ones largely overlooked previously.
-Recently, the characteristic timescale of optical variability is found to correlate with the BH mass \cite{Burke2021}, paving a way to identify IMBH candidates through mass estimation purely based on photometric variability.
-The high-resolution images to be obtained by WFST will significantly alleviate the dilution of the stellar light from host galaxies, in contrast to current time-domain optical surveys.
+Recently, the characteristic timescale of optical variability was found to correlate with the BH mass \cite{Burke2021}, paving the way for identifying IMBH candidates by mass estimation purely based on photometric variability.
+The high-resolution images to be obtained by WFST will significantly alleviate the dilution of stellar light from host galaxies, in contrast to current time-domain optical surveys.
 Reliable photometry of these weak AGNs will thus become accessible, allowing for detection of active IMBH candidates not only in isolated dwarf galaxies, but also in close dwarf companions of large galaxies, or even in the stripped cores of dwarf galaxies inside a massive galaxy.
-In combination with a daily-based cadence in high cadence fields, these photometric measurements promise to help construct an appreciable sample of IMBHs with BH mass estimates.
+To distinguish the AGN from stellar activity, the properties of light curves, wide band SED, color variations, and galaxy location are used.
+In combination with a daily cadence in high-cadence fields, these photometric measurements promise to help construct an appreciable sample of IMBH candidates with BH mass estimates.